When this article matters

 - An entry in the Sub-processors change log on the /subprocessors.html page

-You have those 14 days to object.
+You then have 14 days from the notification to object.
 If you object, we discuss options — most commonly: opt out of the specific feature that requires the new sub-processor (e.g. opt out of OCR if you object to the AI sub-processor).
 For some sub-processor changes, opt-out isn't viable (a payment-processor change can't be opted out of and keep paying); in those cases the only options are to accept the change or terminate the subscription.

 What's special about Anthropic